StarterX4/minetest-realtest_mt5/README.md

 To start a bonfire, you need something to ignite it.
 Connect two sticks in the crafting grid.
 You will get the fire starter, a tool that can make a bonfire or furnace.

-Now throw five sticks on the ground and use them two sticks.
+Now throw five sticks on the ground and punch them with the fire starter.

 A fire might not work the first time.
-You might need to spend a few lighters, to do this.
+You might need multiple attempts.

-Now you use the right mouse button to see the fire and its interface.
+Now you use the right mouse button to see the bonfire's inventory.

 Left are slots: Lower fuel and top for what you need to cook.
 On the right are slots for the result.

-Bonfire will not disappear if you do not put the fuel, but goes out.
-Later it will be easy to rekindle: Put in the the fuel and use the sticks.
+Bonfire will not disappear if you do not put the fuel, but it goes out.
+Later it will be easy to rekindle: Put in the the fuel and use the fire starter.

 Now let's make a couple of torches.
 Put a stick in the source slot and the result will be two torches on each stick.